 Prior to serving as Executive Director, Jessica Anderson served as Vice President to the organization, where she was responsible for the strategic operation and day-to-day activities of the government relations, policy, digital marketing, and grassroots teams.

 Before returning to Heritage Action in 2018, Anderson served as Associate Director, Intergovernmental Affairs and Strategic Initiatives for the Office of Management and Budget in the Trump Administration.
 Anderson has over 10 years of political experience which includes her first tour at Heritage Action as Grassroots Director.
-Anderson landed on the 2017, 30 Under 30 Forbes List for Law and Policy and is a recipient of other top 30 Under 30 awards from Newsmax and Red Alert.
+Anderson landed on the 2017, 30 Under 30 Forbes List for Law and Policy and is a recipient of other top 30 Under 30 awards from Newsmax and Red Alert and is a 2020 Buckley Award winner for conservative leadership.
 Jessica Anderson has been published in The Wall Street Journal, USA Today, Real Clear Policy, The Hill, and The American Spectator.
 She graduated Cum Laude from the University of Florida and is a graduate of the Koch Associate Program.
 Anderson is a founding Board Member of N2 America.

 Garrett Bess is the Vice President of Government Relations and Communications.
 He is responsible for managing the government relations, grassroots, and digital team.
 He has served for nearly a decade on the Hill as a senior staff member to two Members of Congress.
 He is a native of Tampa Bay, Florida.